 Charlie Gruet has worked as a Director of Photography in Los Angeles, New York, and abroad, since the turn of the century.
 Charlie’s work has brought him to all corners of the globe: braving the elements at 40 below on an ice covered lake in Fairbanks, Alaska; to navigating the mysterious, winding waterways of the Niger Delta; or capturing the emotionally heart-wrenching images of children scavenging atop a trash heap in Pnom Penh, Cambodia.
-His experience as a Cinematographer in commercials and documentaries has created a unique, visual style that blends eye-catching imagery with the intimate and emotional content necessary for shaping powerful stories.
+His experience as a Cinematographer in Narrative, Commercial, and Documentaries, has created a unique, visual style that blends eye-catching imagery with the intimate and emotional content necessary for shaping powerful stories.

 Gruet re-teamed with Director, Matt Ogens, to film the feature length documentary, MEET THE HITLERS.
 This incredibly moving portrait of bloodlines and family ties is executive produced by MORGAN SPURLOCK and is currently airing on SHOWTIME.